warchimede/CalaCukePOC/README.md

 - the `support` directory, with more ruby scripts that make the whole automation work.

 ### Dry run 🤖
+Build and run your project with the `-cal` scheme.
+You should see some logs in the console telling you that the calabash server has started.
 Now you can execute `bundle exec cucumber` for an end-to-end check that the iOS simulator is launched and that the sample test runs and passes.

 ## First real test ☝🏽